WinterRoxy/Drone_camera_4G_via_-MQTT/README.md

 1. **Flight Control & Telemetry:**
    - The **`esp_flight_controller`** on the drone receives remote control commands (sent by `esp_remote_tx_rx`) and measures the drone’s flight parameters.
    - It sends back telemetry (e.g., orientation and battery status) to the remote controller, which then forwards the information to ESP RainMaker for remote monitoring.
+   - The system processes control signals received from the controller to navigate and stabilize the drone.
+The ESP32 recieve tilt angles and angular velocity data from the MPU6050 sensor to determine whether the drone is tilting or unbalanced.
+Based on this information, it adjusts the rotation speed of the corresponding propellers to restore balance
+   - When directional movement is desired, the ESP32 maps the received control signals to a specific tilt angle and controls the propeller speeds accordingly to tilt the drone in that direction, instead of maintaining level balance as before

 2. **Image Capture & Transmission:**
    - The **`Broadcast_master_esp_cam`** module on the ESP32-CAM captures images and splits the data into packets.